Subcontractor Safety Management Guide

 You just lost a bid.
 Not because your crew couldn't do the work.
 Not because your price was wrong.
 Because the GC asked for your health and safety policy, and you either didn't have one or sent over a generic template you downloaded three years ago.
 It happens every week to contractors across Canada, and it's one of the most preventable problems in this industry.

 At Safety Evolution, we build safety programs for contractors every week.
 The first thing we look at?
 The policy.
-It tells us everything about whether a company is serious or just checking boxes.
-Book a free safety assessment and we'll review yours in 30 minutes.
+It tells us everything about whether a company is serious or just checking boxes. can tell you exactly where your program stands right now.

 A health and safety policy is a written document that states your company's commitment to workplace safety, defines the responsibilities of employers, supervisors, and workers, and sets the direction for your entire safety program.
 Think of it as the foundation your safety management system sits on.
 Every procedure, every training requirement, every toolbox talk traces back to this document.